milap01/Stockify/README.md

 ## Backend

 1. To Run this Project first Download the Zip File from GitHub.
-After Downloading the zip file you have to abstract that file.
+After Downloading the zip file you have to extract that file.

 2. Then go to the location where you have stored this file and open the terminal at that location.